We add $10,000 to reward for arrest of wolf poachers

-We are offering a $10,000 reward for information leading to the arrest and conviction of those responsible for the recent illegal killings of two gray wolves in western Washington.
-This brings the total reward, including contributions from the U.S. Fish & Wildlife Service and other organizations, to $40,000.
-Anyone with information is urged to contact the USFWS or the Washington Department of Fish and Wildlife.
+Washington Wildlife First is offering a $10,000 reward for information leading to the arrest and conviction of those responsible for the recent illegal killings of two gray wolves in western Washington.
+This brings the total reward to $40,000 with contributions from the U.S. Fish & Wildlife Service and other organizations.
+Anyone with information should contact the USFWS or the Washington Department of Fish and Wildlife.
+Read more here.

 A Call for Agency Reform